Yefym707/Game/README.md

 post-processing or lowering weather intensity helps maintain a steady 60 FPS on mid‑range laptops.

+## Performance Presets & UX

+Tiles are packed into a cached atlas on load so no textures are generated during gameplay.
+Post effects can be switched between **OFF**, **BALANCED** and **HIGH** presets – the OFF preset performs a direct buffer copy for the fastest possible rendering.
+Press **Esc** to open a small pause menu with *Resume*, *Restart*, *Settings* and *Exit* actions.
+Transient toast messages, tooltips and modal confirmation dialogs provide unobtrusive feedback throughout the interface.

 ## Saves & Config

 Game data is stored inside the user's home directory in `~/.oko_zombie`.